OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 Stop | A inbound message that has been detected as a STOP message from a recipient and has been added to the OnePoint Global STOP list.
 Keyword | An inbound message that has been processed by OnePoint Global as one of your keywords.
 Click | A tiny URL was clicked on.
 In this instance the message includes the tiny URL that was clicked on.
+Killed | The message has been killed before it was sent.
+NotKilled | There was no message to be killed so it could have been sent.

 ## Responding to Callbacks
 Depending on the type of message depends on the type of response the OnePoint Global Platform expects.